-Both the iPhone 11 and the Pro models come with this new "stovetop" camera module bump, but it does not look as ugly as first thought (in my opinion anyway, but those who suffer from trypophobia might disagree), it definitely feels like an upgraded camera setup to its predecessor.
+Both the iPhone 11 and the Pro models come with a new "stovetop" camera module bump, but it does not look as ugly as first thought (those who suffer from trypophobia might disagree) and definitely feels like an upgraded camera setup to its predecessor.

 longer lasting battery life